tdarby/meet-mgmt/README.md

 - `--meetingId, -m` (required): The Google Meet code (for example, `abc-def-ghi`).
 The app looks up conference records using this meeting code.
 - `--folderId, -f` (required only when moving): Destination Google Drive folder ID.
 - `--list-recordings, -L` (optional): Lists recordings for the meeting and exits (does not move files).
+- `--list-transcripts, -T` (optional): Lists transcripts for the meeting and exits (does not move files).
 - `--debug` (optional): Prints additional diagnostic output.

 ### Finding the Meeting ID